B-UMMI/chewBBACA_tutorial/README.md

 ## Allele calling

-The next step is to perform allele calling with the wgMLST schema created in the prevous step for the **32** complete genomes.
+The next step is to perform allele calling with the wgMLST schema created in the previous step for the **32** complete genomes.
+To do so, run the following command:

-`chewBBACA.py AlleleCall -i complete_genomes/ -g schema_seed/ -o results_cg --cpu 6 --ptf Streptococcus_agalactiae.trn`
+`chewBBACA.py AlleleCall -i .../chewBBACA_tutorial/complete_genomes/ -g .../chewBBACA_tutorial/tutorial_schema/schema_seed -o .../chewBBACA_tutorial/results32_wgMLST --cpu 6`

-The allele call used the default BSR threshold of 0.6 (more information on the thresold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 12 mins to complete (an average of 22 secs per genome)
+The allele call used the default BSR threshold of 0.6 (more information on the threshold [here](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling)) and took approximately 17 minutes to complete (an average of 32 seconds per genome).
+The expected results were also included in the repository in `.../chewBBACA_tutorial/expected_results/Allele_calling/results32_wgMLST` for reference.

 ## Paralog detection

 The next step in the analysis is to determine if some of the loci can be considered paralogs, based on the result of the wgMLST allele calling.
-The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `results_cg` folder.
+The _Allele call_ returns a list of Paralogous genes in the `RepeatedLoci.txt` file that can be found on the `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>` folder.
-The output example is present in `chewBBACA_tutorial/results_cg/results_20180202T104252/`.
-In `chewBBACA_tutorial/results_cg/results_20180202T104252/RepeatedLoci.txt`, a set of 27 loci were identified as possible paralogs that were removed from further analysis.
+The `.../chewBBACA_tutorial/results32_wgMLST/results_<datestamp>/RepeatedLoci.txt` file contains a set of 20 loci that were identified as possible paralogs.
+This loci should be removed from the schema to... .
 For a more detailed description see the [Alelle Calling](https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling) entry on the wiki.
+To remove the set of 20 paralogous loci from the allele calling results, run the following command:

 `chewBBACA.py RemoveGenes -i results_alleles.tsv -g RepeatedLoci.txt -o alleleCallMatrix_cg`

 A set of **1133** loci were found to be present in all the analyzed complete genomes, while **1265** loci were present in at least 95%.